Ephedra nevadensis: Reproduction

+Ephedra nevadensis lacks the usual biological benefits of a biotic relationship compared to other native species of plants.
+Animals that would otherwise benefit from such relationship gleaning nutritional foliage such as leaves, or the nectar of flowering buds would be more inclined to stray away from this species of Ephedra in instances of survival.
+In conjecture to this, the Ephedra species is much less capable of having other options of Cross-pollination such as insect pollination or any other form of Biotic pollination.

 Nevada ephedra is wind-pollinated, with male plants growing in dryer areas and female plants growing in wetter ones, an arrangement which is believed to increase the production of seed.
 Cones mature and pollination occurs in March to June, with seeds ripening in May to August, although seeds are not produced every year.
 In the wild, seeds are often spread by rodents, and for cultivation, seeds can readily be collected and sown.
 The plant can also be propagated via transplants and cuttings.

+The absence of foliage is beneficial when it comes to gamete dispersal.
+The feature of having less foliage creates a better means of allowing wind to carry pollen, allowing for a more predictable and systematic form of pollination to occur.
+Although not typically grazed on by smaller rodents and insects, Ephedra Nevadensis is commonly grazed on by larger livestock such as cattle and sheep.

 More than other North American Ephedra species, it is a significant forage plant.
 It is grazed upon by mule deer (Odocoileus hemionus), pronghorn (Antilocapra americana), and desert bighorn sheep (Ovis canadensis) as well as domestic sheep.